 NECPA Standard Possible Evidence for Verification SAI # 4.1 Health Advocacy The program has a designated staff member(s) who is responsible for health and safety issues at the program.
 This person is responsible for the day to day issues related to the health and safety of the program, serves as an additional resource for children and parents, and ensures program-level health and safety concerns are addressed/resolved.
 Documentation may include: Health and Safety Policy Parent Communication Policy and Procedure A-54 A-55 A-56 4.2 The program has a formal or informal relationship with a medical professional who is available as a resource regarding health and safety issues, including mental and behavioral wellness.
 Documentation may include:Health and Safety Policy A-65 4.3 Nutritional Planning When planning and preparing meals and snacks, the program must ensure that the child's daily nutritional needs will be met, keeping in mind the number of meals and snacks the child will be eating at the program and at home.
 This is outlined in the program's food and nutrition service policy.
-Documentation may include:Food and Nutrition Services Policy and Procedure A-70 4.4 Attention is paid in teaching children proper portion size and healthy food choices.
+Documentation may include: Food and Nutrition Services Policy and Procedure A-70 4.4 Attention is paid in teaching children proper portion size and healthy food choices.
 Calorie dense foods like sugary beverages, desserts and snacks should not be served.
 Teachers work with families to introduce new foods and promote healthy eating.
 The food and nutrition service policy also outlines foods brought from home.
 Documentation may include: Food and Nutrition Services Policy and Procedure Parent Education A-70

-NECPA Standard Possible Evidence for Verification SAI # 4.5 CPR and First Aid TrainingTo ensure the health and safety of children in care, at least 90% of the staffinvolved in the provision of direct care must be certified in First Aid thatincludes rescue breathing and first aid for choking.
-Written verification of CPRcertification must be kept on file.At least one certified staff person must be in attendance at all times and in allplaces that children are in care.Please Note: First aid training, including rescue breathing and first aid forchoking, is consistent with training developed by the American Red Cross, theAmerican Heart Association, the National Safety Council for First Aid TrainingInstitute, any state approved organization, or the equivalent of one of the four.The NECPA Verifier must see the actual First Aid and CPR cards/certificatesissued by the trainer for each employee or a notarized copy.
-The original card orcertificates are not acceptable proof of verification.
-Photocopies of the cards orcertificates are not acceptable proof of verification.
-Rosters are not acceptable Documentation may include: • Original/notarized CPR Cards or Certificates A-51 A-52 A-53 4.6 First Aid Kits and Emergency Supplies There must be a fully-stocked, readily accessible first aid kit at the program , in every vehicle when children are being transported, and for all field trips or any activity away from the program, including walks and off-site outdoor play.
+NECPA Standard Possible Evidence for Verification SAI # 4.5 CPR and First Aid Training To ensure the health and safety of children in care, at least 90% of the staff involved in the provision of direct care must be certified in infant and child First Aid that includes management of a blocked airway and rescue breathing.
+Written verification of CPR certification must be kept on file.
+At least one certified staff person must be in attendance at all times and in all places that children are in care.
+Please Note: First aid training, including rescue breathing and first aid for choking, is consistent with training developed by the American Red Cross, the American Heart Association, the National Safety Council for First Aid Training Institute, any state approved organization, or the equivalent of one of the four.
+The NECPA Verifier must see the original First Aid and CPR cards/certificates issued by the trainer for each employee or a notarized copy.
+The original card or certificate are not acceptable proof of verification.
+Rosters are not acceptable proof of verification.
+Printed certificates or cards with a verifiable certificate number and/or barcode are accepted.
+Documentation may include: • Original/notarized CPR Cards or Certificates A-51 A-52 A-53 4.6 First Aid Kits and Emergency Supplies There must be a fully-stocked, readily accessible first aid kit at the program, in every vehicle when children are being transported, and for all field trips or any activity away from the program, including walks and off-site outdoor play.
 This kit is stored in a designated location that is accessible to staff at all times, but inaccessible to children.
 Observable items may include: The program has readily accessible first aid kits which include all the required items.
 B-14 B-15